theprantadutta/plot_twist/assets/legal/privacy.md

 ## **5\.
 Contact Us**

-If you have any questions about this Privacy Policy, please contact us at: privacy@plottwists.app
+If you have any questions about this Privacy Policy, please contact us at: prantadutta1997@gmail.com